Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-notified-in-javascript-when-a-media-query-changes.md

 const mediaQuery = window.matchMedia('(max-width: 500px)');
 ```

-To use it we can add listeners to it:
+To use it, we can add listeners to it:

 ```js
 mediaQuery.addListener(console.log);
 ```

-If we size our screen with the console open, it will fire a console log for each this media queries matches.
+If we size our screen with the console open, it will fire a console log for each media query match.

 The return will have a `MediaQueryListEvent`, which contains a value called `matches` to say true or false.

-Console logs are cool, but it doesn't do much for us, so we can also attach a function:
+Console logs are excellent, but it doesn't do much for us, so we can also attach a function:

 ```js
 mediaQuery.addListener(alertMe);